QuantEcon/lecture-source-py/rst_files/amss.rst

-How a Ramsey planner responds to  war depends on the structure of the asset market.
+How a Ramsey planner responds to  war depends on the structure of the asset market

 If it is able to trade state-contingent debt, then at time :math:`t=2`